 Sometimes one just isn't enough.
 Having one dog is great, but having more than one is fantastic!
 Full of doubled rewards and triple the challenges, a multi-dog home can have you pulling your hair out over the simplest of things.
-Many dog owners find that having more than one dog in the home makes their life complete, and certainly interesting.
+Many dog owners find that having more than one dog in the home makes their life complete and certainly interesting.
 Whether you are adding more dogs to your single dog household or starting off with multiple dogs, you'll need to train your dogs on how to live together.
 It's not too difficult, but you'll need to have some patience and stay consistent with all dogs.

 If you are adding an additional dog to your single dog, you'll need to do a meet and greet.
-That first meeting between your established dog and the newcomer could set the tone for their entire relationship; good or bad.
+That first meeting between your established dog and the newcomer could set the tone for their entire relationship, good or bad.
 If it is at all possible, try to have them meet in a neutral setting, away from home.
-If you ae adopting from a shelter, see if you can bring your dog in to meet the potential new dog before signing for the adoption to see if they will accept each other.
+If you are adopting from a shelter, see if you can bring your dog in to meet the potential new dog before signing for the adoption to see if they will accept each other.
 Be patient and give the dogs time to get to know each other.

 - Crate train.
 Crate them together when you aren't available, but the crate is invaluable for getting one-on-one training time with each puppy.
 Crate one while you work with the other.

 - Buy two of everything!
-Two Kongs, two leashes, and especially two beds/blankets.
+Two toys, two leashes, and especially two beds/blankets.
 They may be amenable to sharing now, but that could change as they grow older and bigger.

-- Use different colors for everything, even if they are different in looks and there's no mistaking them for each other.
-Bruno gets the Yellow things, and Banana gets the brown things.
+- Use different colors for everything, even if the dogs are different in looks and there's no mistaking them for each other.
 It's not for them; it's for you.

 One on One Time

-For training, for affection.
 Every dog in your home needs to feel special, every day.
 Make the time to spend some one-on-one time with each of your dogs.
-They need the individual training sessions in order for it to take hold in their heads, and they need the attention from you without competition in order for you to establish yourself in their affections.
-Otherwise your two (or more) dogs will come to rely upon on each other, and you might be relegated to mere background noise.
+They need the individual training sessions in order for it to take hold in their heads, and they need the attention from you (without competition) in order for you to establish yourself as the owner.
+Otherwise, your two (or more) dogs will come to rely upon on each other, and you might be relegated to mere background noise.
 If you have two adults (or older kids), have one take the one dog out for a walk, while you train or play with the other, and then switch.
-Take turns with training, so that your dogs learn to listen to all the humans in your home, not just the head of the family.
+Take turns with training, so that your dogs learn to listen to all the humans in your home and not just the head of the family.

 It's a fact: if you have more than one dog, you will have dogs fighting.
-Most of the fights between household dogs will not be serious fights, and over shortly after starting.
+Most of the fights between household dogs will not be serious fights and will end shortly after starting.
 The most common cause of these tussles is rank: the dogs will need to work out who comes first between them.
 Unless both dogs are uncommonly submissive, these types of dog fights are going to be inevitable.
 To keep the fights from becoming serious:

 - Neuter them.
 Rampaging hormones are a huge factor in dog aggressiveness, especially towards each other.